glovepost/dl-mom/docs/dl-mom-paper.md

 #### 3.5.2 Optional Extension: Learned Cache-to-Cache (C2C) Projection for Heterogeneous Transfer

 Direct KV transfer between heterogeneous models (different hidden sizes, head counts, RoPE conventions, or architectures) is not meaningful without bridging.
-A practical approach is a lightweight **cache-to-cache (C2C) projector**: a small learned adapter that maps the source model’s per-layer key/value tensors into the target model’s KV space, typically with gating to avoid semantic clashes.
+A practical approach is a lightweight **cache-to-cache (C2C) projector**: a small learned adapter that maps the source model’s per-layer key/value tensors into the target model’s KV space, typically with gating to avoid semantic clashes [22].
 This requires freezing base models and training only the projector on a small alignment dataset; it is therefore **not training-free**.

 If avoiding pairwise projectors, a “universal latent” design can be used: each model learns an encoder to a canonical KV format and a decoder back to its own format (reducing pairwise $O(N^2)$ adapters).
 For intra-family models (same tokenizer and similar attention geometry), simpler linear alignment or layer-wise stitching is often sufficient, but still involves learned or estimated alignment parameters.